-Alverno College was ranked in the top four Midwest schools for its “strong commitment to teaching” in U.S. News & World Report’s 2015 America’s Best Colleges guidebook.
-In the five-year history of this category, Alverno College is the only Wisconsin college to receive this recognition in the Midwest Regional standings each year.
+Alverno College is ranked in the top four Midwest Regional Universities for its “strong commitment to teaching” in U.S. News & World Report’s 2017 America’s Best Colleges guidebook.
+In the seven-year history of this category, Alverno is the only Wisconsin college to receive this recognition in the Midwest Regional standings each year.
 College presidents, provosts and admissions deans were asked to “identify schools where the faculty have an unusually strong commitment to undergraduate teaching.”
-This marks the fourteenth consecutive year U.S. News & World Report has recognized Alverno in its annual rankings.
-In addition, Alverno has been listed 31 times in the highly respected U.S. News & World Report standings since 1983.
+This marks the 16th consecutive year U.S. News & World Report has recognized Alverno in its annual rankings.

 Overall, Alverno College remained in tier one in the category of Master’s granting colleges and universities.

-This is the 31st edition of the U.S. News & World Report annual college rankings.
+This is the 32nd edition of the U.S. News & World Report annual college rankings.
 The rankings are published in the September issue, in a separate college guidebook, and posted online at usnews.com.
 The rankings measure up to 15 academic performance indicators for each institution.
-Quantitative data that assess a college’s performance in areas such as graduation and retention rates, faculty resources, financial resources, student selectivity and alumni giving account for 75 percent of a college’s score.
-The other 25 percent is based on a peer assessment survey the magazine sends to top officials at each school asking them to rate the other colleges in the country.
+Quantitative data that assess a college’s performance in areas such as graduation and retention rates, faculty resources, financial resources, student selectivity and alumni giving account for the college’s score.
+Then colleges and universities in each category are ranked against their peers based on their composite weighted scores.

 The college application process can be a long and daunting task, but here at Alverno we’re making it as easy as possible to apply, be accepted, and get your financial aid package.
 To find out how, listen to this report from WUWM’s Rachel Morello.